 I think I have something to say about traveling – the philosophy of travel, and how to travel safely.
 This page on this web site has grown progressively to the point I believe that it has the best information on travel of any web site anywhere.
 My technique is to steal ideas from other travel blogs, search the web and write what I believe is the most complete treatise on any travel subject.
 The articles are in a state of constant flux.
 I pick the brains of other travellers and am constantly updating every article or simply rewriting one to make the ideas clearer.

-My Country List is an up-to-date list of all the countries I’ve visited and all the ways of keeping track of countries and everywhere more specific that could be listed: UN members, FIFA members, Travellers Century Club, World’s Most Traveled and World’s Best Traveled.
-My goal is to eventually see 150 countries and be highly rated in the latter lists that include everywhere.
+My Country List is an up-to-date list of all the countries I’ve visited and all the ways of keeping track of countries and everywhere more specific that could be listed: UN members, FIFA members, Travellers Century Club, World’s Most Traveled and World’s Best Traveled (now Nomad Mania).
+My goal is to eventually see 160+ countries and be highly rated in the latter lists that include everywhere.
 It took 10 years to reach the mid 60s, but over the 2016 to early 2020 period, I should have no problem reaching that goal.

-The first bit is followed by a very random selection of things that I think might interest other travellers.
+The information section is followed by a very random selection of things that I think might interest other travellers.

 The web site serves as my travelogue – my personal diary.
 I have traveled extensively since 2006 and hope to have at least another ten or more years to see the rest of the world.
 Starting in Baja, Mexico, I have since seen most of Mainland Mexico, Central America, Cuba, South America, New Zealand, Spain and most of Asia.
 I had a long list of people who I e-mailed about each trip – friends, relatives and people I meet on the road.
 With this web site, I have stopped e-mailing and now only post in the Travelogue.
 These are the accounts all and my present year’s travel.